cecid/hermes-docs/docs/source/installation.rst

   as2-send

-This program creates and sends the request attached with payload named "``testpayload``" under the directory "``/config/as2-send``" to Hermes2.
+This program creates and sends the request attached with payload named *testpayload* under the directory */config/as2-send* to Hermes2.

 Upon successful execution, you should be able to see the similar output shown as follow: ::